You can add value to your Teachers’ pension by transferring former pension rights

 2. Obtain your transfer value

-Some pension scheme will not provide transfer information to third parties and in these cases we’ll provide you with a transfer pack so you can get the required information directly from your former pension provider.
+Some pension providers do not provide transfer information to third parties.
+In cases like this, we'll provide you with a transfer pack so you can obtain the required information from your former provider.
 Follow the guidance closely and forward all the information you receive from them to SPPA as quickly as possible.

 3. Compare benefits

-Once we have a cash valuation, we’ll give you an estimated illustration showing how much extra pension or service your transfer will buy in the Scottish Teachers’ scheme.
+Once we have a cash valuation, we’ll share an estimate of how much extra pension or service the transfer will buy in the Scottish Teachers’ scheme.
 You should consider taking independent financial advice at this stage.

 4. Decide if you want the transfer to go ahead